Tom-Nagy/salesforce-app/README.md

 There should be some amount of visualforce and apex involved in this project.

-Some candidates may approach this from the perspective of lightning aura components or lightning web components, which is fine also.

 ### Project Goals

 * :white_check_mark: Create a page(visualforce)/application(aura,LWC) that lists standard or custom objects (you can choose what object to list)